ddarmon/sfinsc-day1/senate.md

 > **Explore:** Color the nodes according to party affiliation.

 > **Explore:** Try a few of the different layouts.
-Which ones show the clear separation between the two parties?
+Which ones show a clear separation between the two parties?
 Which do not?
 Why?

 ## More Explorations